Backspace: Combining characters

-In some typewriters, a typist would, for example, type a lowercase letter A with acute accent (á) by typing a lowercase letter A, backspace, and then the acute accent key.
+With some typewriters, (Note: Many typewriters don't advance the carriage when an accent character is typed, thus no backspace is needed where the accent is typed ahead of the letter it is to be combined with.
+However, even with such machines, the backspace is still used to produce certain other characters, e.g. for combining "o" with "/" to make "ø".) a typist would, for example, type a lowercase letter A with acute accent (á) by typing a lowercase letter A, backspace, and then the acute accent key.
 This technique (also known as overstrike) is the basis for such spacing modifiers in computer character sets such as the ASCII caret (^, for the circumflex accent).
 Backspace composition no longer works with typical modern digital displays or typesetting systems.
-It has to some degree been replaced with the combining diacritical marks mechanism of Unicode, though such characters do not work well with many fonts, and precomposed characters continue to be used.
-Some software like TeX or Microsoft Windows use the opposite method for diacritical marks, namely positioning the accent first, and then the base letter on its position.
+(Note: There is no reason why a digital display or typesetting system could not be designed to allow backspace composition, a.k.a. overstrike, if an engineer chose to do that.
+As most contemporary computer display and typesetting systems are raster graphics-based rather than character-based (as of 2012), they make overstrike actually quite easy to implement.
+However, the use of proportional-width rather than fixed-width (monospaced) fonts makes the practical implementation of overstrike more complicated, and the original physical motivation for the technique is not present in digital computer systems.)
+It has to some degree been replaced with the combining diacritical marks mechanism of Unicode, though such characters do not work well with many computer fonts, and precomposed characters continue to be used.
+(Some software like TeX or Microsoft Windows use the opposite method to apply a diacritical mark, namely typing the accent first, and then the base letter to be accented.)

 Use in computing

 Common use

-In modern systems, the backspace key is often mapped to the delete character (0x7f in ASCII or Unicode), although the backspace key's function of deleting the character before the cursor remains.
+In modern systems, the backspace key is often mapped to the delete character (127_{10}, 7f_{16}, DEL in ASCII), although the backspace key's function of deleting the character before the cursor remains.
 In computers, backspace can also delete a preceding newline character, something generally inapplicable to typewriters.

-The backspace key is commonly used to go back a page or up one level in graphical web or file browsers.